'Fear on their faces': Witnesses describe chaos of Barcelona terror attack

-Witnesses to the terror attack in the heart of Barcelona and its chaotic aftermath described terrified people screaming and running for their lives after a van plowed through a bustling pedestrian plaza.
+Witnesses to the Barcelona terror attack and its chaotic aftermath described terrified people screaming and running for their lives after a van plowed through a bustling pedestrian plaza.

-The attack in the tourist district of Las Ramblas killed at least 13 people and injured scores more, sparking mass panic.
+The attack in the tourist district of Las Ramblas killed at least 13 people and injured more than 100 others, sparking mass panic.

 "There was this tidal wave of people screaming and running towards us," said Susan McLean, a cybersecurity expert from Australia who was in the area on vacation.
 "People just heaved around the corner, screaming in Spanish.
 We had no idea what was going on."